KTLC Episode 97 Breastfeeding & Osteopathy in the AU w/Kirsten Hannah

 Katie Oshita Katie Oshita

-Podcast host: Katie Oshita, RN, BSN, IBCLC has over 22 years of experience working in Maternal-Infant Medicine.
-Katie is a telehealth lactation consultant believing that clients anywhere in the world deserve the best care possible for their needs.
+Podcast host: Katie Oshita, RN, BSN, IBCLC has over 24 years of experience working in Maternal-Infant Medicine.
+While Katie sees clients locally in western WA, Katie is also a telehealth lactation consultant believing that clients anywhere in the world deserve the best care possible for their needs.
 Being an expert on TOTs, Katie helps families everywhere navigate breastfeeding struggles, especially when related to tongue tie or low supply.
 Katie is also passionate about finding the root cause of symptoms, using Functional Medicine practices to help client not just survive, but truly thrive.
 Email katie@cuddlesandmilk.com or www.cuddlesandmilk.com

 Read More